 Ease of eating for vegetarians has come hand in hand with a jump in the number these vegetable-centric eateries but also the influx of veggie-friendly ethnic restaurants and the trend for chefs across the board to make vegetables just as delicious as their meaty main course counterparts.

 Located in the heart of the city centre, on Wicklow Street, since 1986, no list of vegetarian restaurants in Dublin would be complete without Dublin’s original veggie mecca, Cornucopia.
 A cornucopia is a mythical horn that symbolises food and abundance and the eatery has always stayed true to its name serving hearty portions of home cooked salads and hot dishes, and a range of breads, cakes and desserts.
 There’s always raw/living options on the menu too.
-Despite a recent makeover Cornucopia hasn’t lost the cosy charm fans have come to know and love.

 Set up by sisters Pamela and Lorraine Fitzmaurice, this compact day time only deli on Drury Street has been serving wholesome vegetarian and vegan food since 2000.
 Pick a box size that suits your appetite and fill as you fancy from the salad bar and hot food counter.
 At the till there’s spelt base pizza slices, filo pastry turnovers and their signature veggie burgers as well as a vegan, and often gluten free, cakes and bakes, all homemade.
 Fridges are packed with soups, curries and stews that you can take home for dinner too.
 Strictly takeaweay, on sunny days there’s a scramble for the benches outside or take yours to the steps of Powerscourt Townhouse and watch the world go by.